adamlove01/mobile-flashcards/README.md

-# Mobile Flashcards: A Flashcard app for studying on the go
+# Mobile Flashcards: A Flashcard App for Studying on the Go

 This is the third project for the course Udacity React Nanodegree.
 It's a mobile app using React Native and runs on IOS and Android devices.